 Something helpful to keep in mind is that you’re not alone in, well, feeling alone right now—and you’re not weird for wanting support, Pashby says.
 Trust that others are craving connection, too, and consider reaching out.
 Whether through a Zoom call with an old friend, a friendly message-board exchange, or WW's Digital 360 community, moments of connection are mutually replenishing, Pashby says.
 Relationships may require a little extra creativity these days, but they still can thrive—as can you.
 If you are in need of additional mental-health support, WW's resource directory might be a helpful starting place.

 If you're thinking, "Everything is out of control right now," try, "I am in control of my choices today."

 When life feels uncertain and your “new normal” feels like anything but, centering your thoughts in the present may help restore a sense of agency.
 Research shows that we tend to feel more in control when we’re zoned in on what’s in front of us right now.
 One exercise to try: Plant your feet firmly on the floor and imagine dropping an anchor.
 Slow your breath and tune in to your senses.
 What do you see, feel, hear, and smell?
 Then, instead of allowing your thoughts to unspool into the future (“Will I be able to find chicken at the grocery store in two weeks?”), focus on your present reality (“I have food in my fridge right now”).
 This will help nudge you toward choices you can make today, like prepping a healthy meal.

-> Jessica DiGiacinto is an associate editor at WW.
-A health and wellness writer and editor based in New York, she’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other outlets.
+Jessica DiGiacinto is a health and wellness writer and editor based in New York.
+She’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other outlets.